Chapter 29; Armand Laker, That Armand Laker

 Despite my efforts, all I could find of this David Wong Pine were old Ji Tewka fan sites.

-I believe he'd written one of them himself for there were many 'I's and an explanation why he left 'Caravansary'.
+I believe he'd written one of them himself as there were many 'I' dids and an explanation why he left 'Caravansary'.

 the Opinon of an Expert